Supremacy of kitchens - See plush kitchens of McBrown, Jackie Appiah

 Our female celebrities are enjoying real luxury that befits their statuses.
 Some of them are known to live in plush houses with their family.

-Nana Ama McBrown, for instance, has a swimming pool in her hall as well as on the compound of her magnificence house.
+Nana Ama McBrown, for instance, has a swimming pool in her hall as well as on the compound of her magnificent house.

 One thing that YEN.com.gh has gathered about some of these celebrities is that they all have luxurious kitchens filled with ultramodern equipment designed to reflect their taste and class.